mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 *C/C++* is used widely for high-performance computing.
 Mastering pointers is an important step in writing efficient code.
 Here, I  mention the most useful characteristics of pointers with examples.

-I call them here pointers but nowadays they are called raw pointers to separate them from smart pointers.
+I call them here pointers but nowadays they are called raw pointers to separate them from smart pointers: unique, shared and weak pointers.
+I wrote on unique pointers [here](https://iamsorush.com/posts/unique-pointers-cpp/).